Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 Remember to call `$ghostObject->setProxyInitializer(null);`, or to set `$initializer = null` inside your initializer closure to disable initialization of your proxy, or else initialization will trigger more than once.

+In some exceptional cases, you might want to lazy-load an object multiple times, and not unset the initializer.
+This is an advanced use-case scenario, and you should probably avoid doing so unless you are absolutely sure that you want multiple lazy-initialization cycles (object gets refreshed at every property access).

 ## Triggering Initialization